-Decisions based on the excessive demand rules result in estimated annual savings of about $135 million, Hussen said.
+Decisions based on the excessive demand rules result in estimated five-year savings of about $135 million, Hussen said.
 In 2015, that amount represented 0.1 per cent of all health spending in Canada.

 “The numbers we are talking about are incredibly small,” he said.

 Hussen noted that his department, Immigration, Refugees and Citizenship Canada (IRCC), launched its own review of the policy in 2016 that consulted with Canada’s provincial and territorial governments and disability advocates, and took into consideration the current legal landscape.